Non-Crumbly Whole Grain Sandwich Bread

-While good food is important to me, we need to find a healthy balance between health food, our budget, and our time.
-So while I try to bake bread regularly, we also eat store bought bread.
+While good food is important to me, we need to find a healthy balance between healthy food, our budget, and our time.
+So while I try to bake bread regularly, we occasionally eat store-bought bread.

 The overnight soak makes the whole grain texture of this bread far less crumbly than many other homemade whole wheat bread recipes.
 This is my favorite whole grain sandwich bread.
 It’s no Wonder Bread, but white bread from the store isn’t our goal anyway.

 Soaked Whole Grain Bread can be Easier to Digest!

 People in our family who are sensitive (but not allergic) to gluten handle this bread just fine.
 The reason dives into the nerdy details about breaking down parts of the wheat that are harder on our stomachs.
 Suffice to say that our lower-gluten family loves this bread.

 - Whole food